 The Floral Games event is also where the Mazatlan Prize for the best literary work published in Mexico during the year that precedes the feast is delivered within the framework of the celebrations of Carnival.
 This literary award has gained great prestige within Mexico and internationally, with winners including well-known writers such as Ricardo Garibay, Elena Poniatowska, Hector Aguilar Camin, Juan Villoro and Jorge Volpi.

-A concert caps the evening of entertainment at the Floral Games, and this year LE DIV4S headline the show.
+A concert caps the evening of entertainment at the Floral Games.
+In 2014, LE DIV4S headlined the show -- and rocked the house!

-A beautiful evening and a highly recommended way to begin Carnaval!
+The Floral Games are a beautiful evening, and a highly recommended way to begin Carnaval!

 Estadio Teodoro Mariscal - Venados Stadium / 100 - 550 pesos